TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 ## Data cleaning
 - All the data entries are paired at the census block group level.
 - Removed **non-positive** targets `waterDepth`.
-DIEP already has the capability to estimate 0 household with flood damage at zip code level, which means 0 water depth all census block groups within that zip code.
+DIEP can already estimate 0 households with flood damage at the zip code level, which means 0 water depth in all census block groups within that zip code.
+When the outcome of DIEP is positive, the downscaling model will kick in.
 This is the key linkage between DIEP prediction and downscaling.
 - Capped upper tail by removing values above the **99th percentile** (threshold ≈ 12.0 inch).
 Some water depth reports are more than 100 inches which is unrealistic.
 Final size ≈ **2,857** records after filtering.

 ## Modeling